labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 We will proceed ahead with this assumption though, as integrating a parabolic or any other compressive stress distribution over the area of a circular segment, finding both the volume of the area and the centroid, is exceedingly difficult.
 I'm not positive that a closed-form solution is impossible, but I think it is.
 So it would require numerical integration, which is a lot less fun.
 We'll compare our results to SpColumn's results in Part 3, and see how the rectangular distribution assumption stacks up against a more precise one.

 ## Segment Area Derivation
-So first we have to relate the depth of the assumed compression block to the area of said block.
+First, we have to relate the depth of the assumed compression block to the area of said block.
 This requires creating a formula for the area of a circular segment based on its depth.
 To do so, I created the figures below.

 ![circ_seg_area](/testpreviewsite/assets/edd_pm/circular segment area_inv.JPG)